 6. Curaçao

 Curaçao is a Dutch Caribbean Island stretching 171 square miles (444 square kilometers).
-Without a doubt, the island is most famous for its extensive marine life and rich coral reefs, making it one of the best diving places in the Caribbean.
-The lack of strong currents means this island is a gentle yet stunning place to start for beginners.
-However, Mushroom Forest still gives boat divers their fix.
+The island is most famous for its extensive marine life and rich coral reefs, making it one of the best diving places in the Caribbean.
+The lack of strong current means this island is a gentle yet stunning place for beginners to dive.
+Make sure not to miss Mushroom Forest, one of Curaçao’s most iconic boat diving sites.

 The Caribbean certainly has a trend of striking wrecks, and the Superior Producer in Curaçao is no exception.
-The wreck allows divers to enter the cargo holds and wheelhouse, where you’ll encounter lurking schools of barracuda and groupers.
+The wreck allows divers to enter the cargo holds and wheelhouse, where encounters with lurking schools of barracudas and groupers are commonplace.

 A diver explores a coral reef off roatan in Honduras